Reviews: The Best Personal AlarmsGadgets & Gizmos

 - Not Purse or Pocket Safe

-The Peroom Personal Alarm is by far the loudest, lowest priced, and best-rated self-defense alarm available.
-It has some of the classic design of the Vigilant models while keeping the pull-pin method of activating the alarm.
-Because it uses a clip and lanyard cord, it can be easier to activate the personal alarm in an attack or emergency.
+This is by far the most ear splitting, lowest priced, and highest-rated self-defense alarm available.
+It has some of the classic design of other popular models while keeping the pin method of activating the alarm.
+Because it uses a clip and lanyard cord, it can be easier to activate in an attack.

 This personal security alarm is very loud and will definitely draw attention when you need help.

-In the end, this is the personal alarm that we would give to someone we cared about.
+In the end, this is what we would give to someone we cared about.
 It comes in a 3-pack and has a pull-pin activation, so carrying 2 and activating both devices simultaneously is easy (put two straps on your wrist) and makes more noise than anything else on the market.
 Overall, this is the best personal alarm of 2019.

 Feedback is always appreciated!